 Here’s a floor plan refresher to get your bearings of where we’re headed.

-NOTE: This it the only exterior wall that was framed using 2 x 6’s – 16″oc.
-Also note the tripped up 2 x 6 in the center.
+NOTE: This is the only exterior wall that was framed using 2 x 6’s – 16″ O.C.
+Also note the tripled-up 2 x 6 in the center.
 This will make up one of the three main support posts for the roof.

 The rest of the exterior walls are all 2 x 4 – 16″oc.
 The reason this one end wall was framed using 2 x 6’s is because this main living room incorporated a cathedral ceiling and there will be no additional horizontal support beams as seen in other cabins.